hovel/shrinkmeister/README.rst

 - Set this enviroment variables in `zappa_settings.json` for your enviroment:
   - THUMBNAIL_SECRET_KEY - secret key for client-server request encryption
   - THUMBNAIL_BUCKET - where to store your thumbnails
-  - THUMBNIAL_CACHE_BACKEND (default - redis) - driver for shared cache between lambda-server and your client to store information about generated thumbnails
+  - THUMBNAIL_CACHE_BACKEND (default - redis) - driver for shared cache between lambda-server and your client to store information about generated thumbnails
   - THUMBNAIL_CACHE_NAME - name for shared cache
   - THUMBNAIL_CACHE_LOCATION - location for shared cache
   - THUMBNAIL_CACHE_KEY_PREFIX - key prefix for shrinkmeister information